What Was Anne Rice Net Worth When She Died?

 Anne Rice’s lifestyle was defined more by intellectual passion than conspicuous wealth.
 Her most significant expenditures were on historic property restoration, the Garden District mansion at 1239 First Street being the prime example.
 She invested heavily in restoring it to its Victorian-era grandeur, both out of personal love for architecture and as a tribute to the New Orleans she had mythologized in her fiction.

 She was also a devoted collector of antique dolls, amassing one of the largest private collections in the country.
-In 2010, she auctioned the entire collection through Thierault’s in Chicago along with her personal wardrobe, jewelry, and many household collectibles in what felt like a deliberate clearing of one chapter before beginning another.
+In 2010, she auctioned the entire collection through Thierault’s in Chicago along with her personal wardrobe, jewelry, and many household collectibles, a deliberate clearing of one chapter before beginning another.

 Rice was a generous donor to New Orleans causes, particularly efforts around historic preservation and cultural institutions.
 She used her platform and resources to support the city that had formed her, long after she had physically left it.